Azure/Copilot-For-Security/Sample Prompts/Readme.md

 - Generate a report based on Entra plug-in: Is the user <UPN> considered risky?
 If yes, list the reasons.
 - Show me the most recent failed sign-in for my account in the last month.
+-  Show me the sign-in logs of users who signed in from ,<Location>
 - What authentication methods are enabled for my account?
 - List the groups I am part of
 - List the groups <Username> is part of

+### Entitlement Management
+<a name="Entitle Management"></a>
+- Show me the list of all the access packages in my tenant
+    - Show details of an access package for Sales team
+    - Show objects which are incompatible for Sales team access package
+    - Show groups which are incompatible for Sales team access package
+    - Show access package assignment requests in my tenant
+    - Show me the assignment activity for the Sales access package
+    - Show me which connected organizations can access the Sales access package
+    - Who is the sponsor from the connected organization who can approval the assignment of Sales access package
+    - Who approved the Sales access package assignment?
+    - Why was the Sales access package requested by user(s)
+- ### Access Reviews
+<a name="Access Reviews"></a>
+- List access reviews
+    - Show access reviews
+    - Get all access reviews
+    - Get access review by
+    - Show access review by review id
+    - Get all access review associated with
+    - Get all access review by displayName
+    - show status of access review
+    - access review createdBy
+    - List status of all access reviews
+    - show settings of all access reviews
+    - who are all the reviewers of the access reviews
+    - show settings of access review

 ## Intune
 <a name="Intune"></a>